ddevault/Craft.Net/README.md

 logging in.
 Medium importance is for things like chat and player deaths.
 Low importance is a log of all communication on the server, and all packets are logged with a low importance.
 Packet logging is only enabled in DEBUG builds.

-##Structure

-* The Craft.Net.Data library is used for manipulation of Anvil worlds, entities, and various other forms of data in Minecraft.

-* The Craft.Net.Server library is an implementation of the Minecraft 12w32a server protocol.
-  It also contains code to manage and perform updates on worlds.

-* The Craft.Net.Server.Test executable runs a test Craft.Net.Server server and is an example of Craft.Net.Server usage.

 ##Contributing